peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.

-1. The PRNG admits any 128-bit or longer seed.
-It SHOULD admit any 256-bit or longer seed.
+1. The maximum size of seeds the PRNG admits is 128 bits or more and SHOULD be 256 bits or more.

 2. The _security strength_ used by the RNG is at least 128 bits and is not more than the maximum size, in bits, of seeds the PRNG admits.